Decentralized Stability Conditions for DC Microgrids: Beyond Passivity Approaches: Examples

-To investigate the stability of this microgrid, we start with the usual passivity argument of Statement~1 corresponding to ${ B_j(\jw)\in \QC(\Pi^{B_j}_1,\epsilon_{B_j}(\w))}$.
+In this case, each bus is connected to {a resistive} load $R_{\text{Load}_j}>0$ and $i_{\text{Load}_j}(t)$ is given by To investigate the stability of this microgrid, we start with the usual passivity argument of Statement~1 corresponding to ${ B_j(\jw)\in \QC(\Pi^{B_j}_1,\epsilon_{B_j}(\w))}$.
 The analysis reveals that the different buses are not passive over {all frequencies} especially {at high frequencies} as it can be seen in Fig.~\ref{fig:Exp1_pass}.

 A common approach to enhance bus passivity is to {increase the droop coefficients~$R_{\text{droop}_j}$ until we have} ${ B_j(\jw)\in \QC(\Pi^{B_j}_1,\epsilon_{B_j}(\w))}$ at all frequencies.
 However, the consequence will be an important output voltage deviation from the nominal value $v_{r_\text{nom}}$ which makes this approach non practical for the {operation of the microgrid.}